hkopp/hkopp.github.io/_posts/2015-06-02-virtual-environments-in-python.md

 ---
 layout: post
-category : Computer Trick
+category: Computer Stuff
-tags : [python,rant]
+tags: [python,rant]
 ---
 In one of my last posts I installed python packages with pip and the `--user` switch.